paolodelia99/mario-maker/README.md

 - `f` for shooting the fireball we mario is Flame

 > For handling the second player I'm planning to use the joystick/gamepad, but for the time being, on linux
-> the Raylib's gamepad handler is not working (on Windows it works!)
+> the Raylib's gamepad handler is not working.

 # Libraries used